ayen8/pihole-unbound/README.md

 ### Step 5: Test your installation

-Update your DNS settings to point to <ServerIP>.
+Update your DNS settings to point to ServerIP.

-Check Pi-hole by going to http://<ServerIP>:<Chosen Port>/admin
+Check Pi-hole by going to http://ServerIP:YourPort/admin

 Test various websites to see if ads are removed.